Luke0133/The-Assembly-Gauntlet/README.md

 so make sure that your codes used in macros arent too long, otherwise, you may fall victim to the 12-bit branch limit range exceeded very very quickly. ***If*** you are to use this, make sure to remember this, but if you are new to Assembly and can avoid it, do it (don't make the same mistake as we did)

+### MIDI Converter Usage
+- You need to have python and mido installed `py -m pip install mido` for windows powershell or `pip install mido` for linux
+- Usage: windows: `py MIDI-RISCV-CONVERTER.py "NAME-OF-FILE.mid"` in powershell; linux `MIDI-RISCV-CONVERTER.py "NAME-OF-FILE.mid"`
+- A .data file will be created, containing a list with note,duration,note,duration...